Code-Institute-Submissions/ms4-siopa-fia/README.md

 ### Blog Management Page
-This page is also only available to site admin or the superuser.
+Like Product Management, this page is also only available to site admin or the superuser.
+Should a new user wish to add a blog to siopaFIA, they must contact the site admin so that they can request to send in an article or piece written by themselves.
+Only the admin have access to this page so they wold upload on the user's behalf.
+Like Product Management, there is a form to fill out - simply the subject and content with an image to upload should the user wish.
+Had I known at the time of creation, I would have included three content sections to make the content look more tidy, than one large block of text.

 ### [Features Left to Implement](#features-left-to-implement):
 - A welcome or discount offer, such as 10% off their first purchase to entice the user to register or spend straight away.
 - A size guide on a separate HTML page
-- A favourites or wishlist added by the customer- this could then entyce the customer to come back to the site and make suture purchases.
+- A favourites or wishlist added by the customer- this could allow the customer to save what they would have like to purchase at the time but were unable to.
+It further invites the user to come back to the site and make these saved purchases and possibly more.

 ## [Structure](structure)